Skip Over Navigation Links

 Mission

 NIGMS was established in 1962.
-In fiscal year 2010, the Institute’s budget was $2.048 billion.
-The vast majority of this money goes into local economies through grants to scientists at universities, medical schools, hospitals, and other research institutions throughout the country.
-At any given time, NIGMS supports over 4,500 research grants—about 10% of the grants funded by NIH as a whole.
-NIGMS also supports approximately 25% of the trainees who receive assistance from NIH.
+In Fiscal Year 2023, the Institute's budget was $3.2 billion.
+The vast majority of this money funds grants to scientists at universities, medical schools, hospitals, and other research institutions throughout the country.
+At any given time, NIGMS supports more than 4,800 investigators, more than 5,200 research trainees, and more than 5,500 research grants—around 11 percent of the total number of research grants funded by NIH as a whole.
+Additionally, NIGMS supports around 30 percent of the NRSA trainees who receive assistance from NIH.

 Important Events in NIGMS History